jpsm83/health/documentation/n8n/article_social_media.md

 **STEP 2: CREATE SOCIAL MEDIA CONTENT**
 Create comprehensive social media content that optimizes engagement across all platforms:

-- Instagram: Caption (max 2200 chars), hashtags (max 30), alt text (max 1000 chars)
+- Instagram: Caption (max 2200 chars, NO hashtags in caption, but the max chars should include the length of the hashatags), hashtags (max 28 UNIQUE hashtags), alt text (max 1000 chars, NO hashtags)
-- Facebook: Message (max 63206 chars), headline (max 100 chars), link description (max 300 chars), hashtags (no strict limit but must follow limit o chars)
+- Facebook: Message (max 63206 chars, NO hashtags in message, but the max chars should include the length of the hashatags), headline (max 100 chars, NO hashtags), link description (max 300 chars, NO hashtags), hashtags (UNIQUE hashtags only)
-- X (Twitter): Text (max 280 chars for free accounts), hashtags (no strict limit but must follow limit o chars)
+- X (Twitter): Text (max 280 chars for free accounts, NO hashtags in text), hashtags (UNIQUE hashtags only)
-- Pinterest: Title (max 100 chars), description (max 500 chars), hashtags (no strict limit but must follow limit o chars), alt text (max 500 chars)
+- Pinterest: Title (max 100 chars, NO hashtags), description (max 500 chars, NO hashtags, but the max chars should include the length of the hashatags), hashtags (UNIQUE hashtags only), alt text (max 500 chars, NO hashtags, but the max chars should include the length of the hashatags)
-- Threads: Text (max 500 chars), hashtags (no strict limit but must follow limit o chars)
+- Threads: Text (max 500 chars, NO hashtags in text, but the max chars should include the length of the hashatags), hashtags (UNIQUE hashtags only)
-- TikTok: Caption (max 2200 chars), hashtags (no strict limit but must follow limit o chars)
+- TikTok: Title (max 90 characters), Caption (max 2200 chars, NO hashtags in caption, but the max chars should include the length of the hashatags), hashtags (max 5 UNIQUE hashtags only)

+**CRITICAL CHARACTER CALCULATION RULES:**
+- **For fields that include hashtags in their total limit**: Calculate the content field length as: (Platform Max Limit) - (Hashtags Length)
+- **Example**: Instagram caption max is 2200 chars total.
+If hashtags are 150 chars, then caption should be max 2050 chars (2200 - 150 = 2050)
+- **Example**: Facebook message max is 63206 chars total.
+If hashtags are 200 chars, then message should be max 63006 chars (63206 - 200 = 63006)
+- **Example**: Pinterest description max is 500 chars total.
+If hashtags are 80 chars, then description should be max 420 chars (500 - 80 = 420)
+- **Example**: Threads text max is 500 chars total.
+If hashtags are 120 chars, then text should be max 380 chars (500 - 120 = 380)
+- **Example**: TikTok caption max is 2200 chars total.
+If hashtags are 300 chars, then caption should be max 1900 chars (2200 - 300 = 1900)
+- **Fields that DON'T include hashtags in their limit**: Use the full character limit (headline, linkDescription, title, altText)

 **SOCIAL MEDIA OPTIMIZATION REQUIREMENTS:**

 - Content must be engaging and encourage interaction
 - Hashtags must be relevant to the article content and target audience
+- **CRITICAL: Hashtags must be UNIQUE within each individual social media platform - NO duplicate hashtags within the same platform**
+- **IMPORTANT: The same hashtag CAN appear across different platforms, but must NEVER repeat within the same platform**
+- **ABSOLUTELY CRITICAL: NO hashtags should EVER be included in any content fields (caption, message, headline, text, title, description, altText, but the max chars should include the length of the hashatags) - hashtags ONLY belong in the dedicated hashtags field**
 - All content must reflect the educational and wellness nature of the content
 - Focus on wellness, self-care, and empowerment rather than explicit content
 - Emphasize the educational and informational nature of the content